psaia/kcomb/readme.md

 # kcomb

-kcomb implements a variation of [n choose k](https://en.wikipedia.org/wiki/Binomial_coefficient) in order to compute every possible distinct combination of values within a series of columns.
+kcomb implements a variation of [n choose k](https://en.wikipedia.org/wiki/Binomial_coefficient) in order to compute every possible distinct combination of values within a streamable series of columns.

 This could be useful when doing something like generating every possible template string given a set of values for each variable in the template.